Remote work in real time

 Proper integration of new tools

 The concept of teamwork's impact on productivity was first recognized during the Hawthorne Studies (late 1920s–1930s) at Western Electric in Chicago.
-Researchers found that productivity improved when workers felt supported and engaged socially—a phenomenon known as the “Hawthorne Effect.”
-This shifted how businesses approached collaboration and team management.
+Researchers found that productivity improved when workers felt supported and engaged socially — a phenomenon known as the "Hawthorne Effect."
+This shifted how organizations understood the relationship between social conditions, collaboration, and performance.

 Related articles:

-If you want to master a powerful tool for achieving flexibility and collaboration, read our article Agile team structure: Roles and responsibilities for success.
+To master Agile team structure and collaboration frameworks, read Agile team structure: Roles and responsibilities for success.

-To understand key strategies for managing remote teams, check out Remote accountability: Ensuring team productivity.
+To understand key strategies for managing remote teams, read Remote accountability: Ensuring team productivity.

-Discover the essential steps to creating an effective workflow in this article: PM Workflow: Steps to streamline project success.
+For essential steps to creating an effective workflow, explore PM Workflow: Steps to streamline project success.

 Conclusion